 Middle School Resource Officer

-My name is Officer Mike Oster.
-I've been with the Mount Vernon Police Department since 1984.
-I was selected in January 2007 to become the Middle School resource officer for both Mount Baker and Laventure Middle Schools.
-I have spent much of my career in the Patrol Division, and have been a firearms instructor and field training officer.
-I spent 6 years in our Special Operations Unit specializing in gangs prior to becoming Middle School resource officer.
+My name is Officer Mike MacGillivary and I'm Mount Vernon PD's current Middle School SRO.
+I was selected in 2021 to become the Middle School resource officer for both Mount Baker and Laventure Middle Schools.
+I have spent much of my career in the Patrol Division and am excited to be a part of this exciting position.

 - As the school resource officer, I provide police services to Mount Baker and LaVenture Middle Schools.

 - I investigate crimes that occur on campus or involve middle school students.